-Farm journals can be an invaluable resource for large scale and backyard farmers alike – but I admit I have never kept one.
+Farm journals can be an invaluable resource for large-scale and backyard farmers alike – but I admit I had never kept one.
 I have been thinking about doing it for YEARS but I can just never seem to find the motivation to get it going.

 What is a farm journal and why do I need one?

 A farm journal is where you keep track of all things farmy – what seeds you planted where, how many pounds of tomatoes you harvested, how many eggs you collected.
 You can also use it like a diary where you write about joys or frustrations from the farm, or to keep track of progress on big projects like building a chicken coop or garden beds.
 There is no right or wrong way to do it.
 Why is it important to keep track of this information?

 You don’t have to rely on your memory

 You have a zillion things running around in your head, how are you supposed to remember which garden plot you grew green beans in last year so you can rotate them to another plot this year?
 When you are ordering seeds how do you remember that super delicious melon variety you grew two years ago?
 When it’s July and you are impatient for that first tomato and it seems like 100 years ago that you started those seeds and you are about to give up, you can look at your journal and see the date you planted them and when to expect your first juicy fruit.